vuejs/docs/src/guide/extras/reactivity-transform.md

 # Reactivity Transform {#reactivity-transform}

-:::warning Experimental Feature
+:::danger Deprecated Experimental Feature
-Reactivity Transform is currently an experimental feature.
-It is disabled by default and requires [explicit opt-in](#explicit-opt-in).
-It may also change before being finalized.
-To stay up-to-date, keep an eye on its [proposal and discussion on GitHub](https://github.com/vuejs/rfcs/discussions/369).
+Reactivity Transform was an experimental feature, and has been deprecated.
+Please read about [the reasoning here](https://github.com/vuejs/rfcs/discussions/369#discussioncomment-5059028).

+It will eventually be removed Vue core in a future minor release.
+If you still intend to use it, it is now available via the [Vue Macros](https://vue-macros.sxzz.moe/features/reactivity-transform.html) plugin.
 :::

 :::tip Composition-API-specific